0xPolygon/zkevm-ethtx-manager/README.md

 Parameter forcedNonce is optional, if nil is passed the current nonce is obtained from the L1 node.

+### Remove Transaction
+`func (c *Client) Remove(ctx context.Context, id common.Hash) error `

+Removes a transaction.
+Should be called when a finalized transactions is not relevant any more.

 ### Get Transaction Status
 `func (c *Client) Result(ctx context.Context, id common.Hash) (MonitoredTxResult, error)`